mattzipan/daily-dev-tips/src/pages/posts/9-google-analytics-privacy-focussed-alternatives.md

 You can check the countries where Google Analytics is illegal here: [isgoogleanalyticsillegal.com](https://isgoogleanalyticsillegal.com/).

-I was a big user of Google Analytics because it works and it's easy, but I knew it wasn't right.
+As a user of **Google Analytics** I found **GA4** worked and it was easy enough, but I knew it wasn’t right: I was getting more and more annoyed by the fact that Google was benefiting so much from the user data of people I was trying to help.
-And I was getting more and more annoyed by the fact that Google was benefiting so much from the data of people I was trying to help.
+So together with a friend who actually is a <a href="https://bluerivermountains.com/en/google-analytics-freelancer" target="_blank">freelancer for web analytics</a>, we went through the available **Google Analytics alternatives for privacy**.

-It was not worth having such a useless vanity metric on Google when there are many great and privacy-focused alternatives.
+Looking back, it was not worth having such a useless vanity metric on Google when there are many great and privacy-focused alternatives.

 In this article, I'll review alternatives you can use instead of Google Analytics.